|Movement Type||Automatic, self-winding|

 The Miyota caliber 9039 is a 24 jewels automatic movement that was introduced to the market in 2018.
 As a member of the 9000 family of movements, this caliber is part of Miyota’s Premium Automatic line.
-It tells the time via a standard 3 hand display with no date option.
+It tells the time via a standard 3 hand display with no date option – it is a true no-date movement with no phantom crown position.
 This movement is made in Japan.

 Some of the topics covered in this caliber listing: